seek-oss/private-npm-buildkite-plugin/README.md

 around cases where eager binding of variables in `pipeline.yml` means some variables are not present in the environment when the configuration file is parsed.

+> **NOTE** : Beware of using `NPM_TOKEN` as the name for the environment variable.
+When using that name the variable
+> is unstable and has a tedency to return an empty string in the context of this plugin.

 ### `file` (optional)

 The value of the NPM token will be read from a file on the agent when the plugin executes.
 This is useful when working